Scottrock/ZenSwingWallet/README.md

 3. Installing the built Zen GUI wallet

    3.1.
-If you have built ZClassic from source code:
+If you have built Zen from source code:

    Assuming you have already built from source code [ZEN](https://zencash.io/) in directory `/home/user/zen/src` (for example - this is the typical build dir. for Zen RC2) which contains the command line tools `zen-cli`